SyncGit12/FNF-PsychEngine/BUILDING.md

 # Building

-for Building the actual game, in pretty much EVERY system, you're going to want to execute `haxelib setup`
+For building the actual game, in pretty much EVERY system, you're going to want to execute `haxelib setup`

 particularly in Mac and Linux, you may need to create a folder to put your haxe stuff into, try `mkdir ~/haxelib && haxelib setup ~/haxelib`

 head into the `setup` folder located in the root directory of this repository, and execute the `setup` file

-### "Which setup file?"
+### "Which setup file?????"

 It depends on your Operating System, for Windows, run `setup-windows.bat`, for anything else, `setup-unix.sh`